Current research projects /Completed research projects /

 Can brain stimulation aid recovery from stroke?

-There is a substantial body of evidence that recovery can be enhanced through the use of electrical brain stimulation.
-It appears that this can increase the capacity of the brain to recover from the type of injury caused by stroke, and boost the effects of rehabilitation.
+Electrical brain stimulation is becoming widely used as a tool to help the brain recover following injury.
+It appears that it can increase the capacity of the brain to recover from the type of injury caused by stroke, and boost the effects of rehabilitation.

 Non-invasive electrical brain stimulation involves the delivery of a small electrical current to the brain using a pair of electrodes placed on the head.